kevinrodbe/library/content/02-resources-and-get.md

 end
 ```

-In our test code, we want to start by creating two zombies with two different weapons.
+In our test code, we start by creating two zombies with two different weapons.
 Then, we want to issue a GET request to our zombies endpoint passing in the **weapon** query string.

 The last step is verifying that our action only returns zombies that use that weapon.
-In order to do that, we need to parse the response using `JSON.parse`.
+In order to do that, we need to parse the `response.body` using `JSON.parse`.

 ```ruby
 require 'test_helper'